The following projects, presented in alphabetical order, sort under the Research Division Directorate.

 The output of GPI is presented through JSTOR Plant Science.

 The Nordsim-laboratory is located in the Laboratory for Isotope Geology at the Swedish Museum of Natural History in Stockholm.
 Nordsim is a Nordic facility, funded jointly by Sweden, Norway, Finland, Denmark and Iceland.
 It is based around a Cameca 1280 ion microprobe, an advanced mass spectrometer which allows direct in situ measurement of isotopic and elemental composition in selected micrometer sized areas of a sample.

 Pest Research and Education – Museums Archives and Libraries, PRE-MAL, is a Swedish working group of experts on entomology, occupational medicin, and conservation of wood, textile, paper and natural history specimens.
 The group carries out research and informs about pest control in museums and other institutions with cultural and natural history collections.
 The PRE-MAL secretariat is at the Swedish Museum of Natural History.

-In SYNTHESYS, 19 partner institutions from 10 European countries have joined to create an integrated European resource for researchers in the natural sciences in Europe and globally.
-The participating institutions, Museum of Natural History included, hosting a total of more than 324 million natural history specimens.
+In SYNTHESYS, 18 partner institutions from 12 European countries have joined to create an integrated European resource for researchers in the natural sciences in Europe and globally.
+The participating institutions, including the Swedish Museum of Natural History, host together more than half of the world’s natural history specimens.
 This unique collaboration will improve collections’ management in the long term and greatly enhance accessibility to the collections in a coordinated way.